rafaelcorro/lunium-framework/README.md

 │   │   ├── login/                          # → Login form with sessions
 │   │   └── main/                           # → Main module
 │   ├── services/                           # → The services directory
-│   │   └── syslog.php                      # → Connects with the library monolog to create the system logs.
+│   │   └── syslog.php                      # → Connects with the library monolog to create the system logs
 │   └── autoload.php                        # → Is responsible for loading all lunium framework classes
 ├── themes/                                 # → It contains theme layout templates
 │   └── klivox/                             # → klivox is the default template